Gas, bloating, belching, reflux, constipation, and diarrhea

 - Low bone density.

-With any of these symptoms, I want to investigate SIBO as a cause.
-If you have any of these conditions, and want to learn more about SIBO as a possible cause, please read the next post in this series.
+If you have one or more of these conditions and want to learn more about SIBO as a possible cause, please read the next post in this series.